 Computer Forensics Breakthroughs

-Most important of the many technological breakthroughs has been the integration of computers, phones, and cloud evidence together in the same digital forensic data set or container.
+Most important of the many recent technological breakthroughs has been the integration of computers, phones, and cloud evidence together in the same digital forensic data set or container.
 Combining the evidence sources into one corpus has enabled qualitatively new forms of integrated and probative analysis.
 We map out digital connections to show movement of key documents and files between computers, phones, and the cloud.
 This evidence helps to prove up theft of intellectual property or proprietary data cases.
 We build a connection graph and a timeline for your adversary’s misappropriated document to show its journey.
 And how and when it changed along the way.
 These demonstrative exhibits enable visually persuasive ways of showing and telling your client’s story.

 Email, Documents, and iPhone Backups